 Youth-related tobacco industry tactics

-Tobacco use is declining among Massachusetts youth: in 2015, 15.9% of Massachusetts high school youth reported current use of any tobacco1 products compared to 23.9% in 2009.
+Tobacco use is declining among Massachusetts youth: in 2017, 11.4% of Massachusetts high school youth reported current use of any conventional tobacco1 products compared to 23.9% in 2009.
 In the past 20 years, cigarette use among Massachusetts youth has declined by more than 60%.
-The latest data from 2015 show that current cigarette smoking among Massachusetts high school students has decreased to 7.7% — the lowest level ever recorded.
+The latest data from 2017 show that current cigarette smoking among Massachusetts high school students has decreased to 6.4% — the lowest level ever recorded.
+(Youth Risk Behavior Survey 2017)

-While smoking rates have declined among high school youth, electronic cigarette use is increasing.
-Current use of electronic nicotine delivery products (e-cigarettes and other vaping devices) by high school youth was 23.7% in 2015.
-And nearly 45% of high school students reported ever using e-cigarettes.
+While conventional tobacco use has declined among high school youth, electronic cigarette use remains high.
+Current use of electronic nicotine delivery products (e-cigarettes and other vaping devices) by high school youth was 20.1% in 2017.
+This is almost twice the rate of current use of conventional tobacco products (11.4%) And y 41.1% of high school students reported ever using e-cigarettes (Youth Risk Behavior Survey, 2017).
+Nearly 10% of middle school students reported every using e-cigarettes (MA Youth Health Survey 2017)

 Young people who are hooked on nicotine today face a lifetime of addiction.
-Nearly all adult smokers (88%) started before they were 18.
+Nearly nine out of ten adult smokers started before they were 18.
 Because their bodies and brains are still developing, young people are especially vulnerable to nicotine addiction.
 Nicotine changes the pathways of the brain and interferes with normal development.

 Other tobacco products and emerging products